Steinaver/frontend-core/src/entities/Article/README.md

-## Сущность статьи
+## Article entity

-Описание:
+Description:
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Phasellus sed dolor quis lorem venenatis interdum.
 Fusce posuere gravida finibus.
 In eget ultricies neque.
 Nam nec sollicitudin purus, at ultricies ex.

 #### Public api

 - Components

-`ArticleDetails` - Компонент с информацией о статье
+`ArticleDetails` - A component with article information

-`ArticleList` -  Компонент со списком статей
+`ArticleList` -  A component with a list of articles

-`ArticleViewSelector` - Компонент переключатель отображения списка статьей (плитка, список)
+`ArticleViewSelector` - A component for switching the display of an articles list (tile, list)

-`ArticleSortSelector` - Компонент с выбором сортировки списка статьей
+`ArticleSortSelector` - A component for selecting the sorting of an articles list

-`ArticleTypeTabs` - Компонент с выбором типа статьи
+`ArticleTypeTabs` - A component with article type selection

 - types

-`Article` - Тип, описывающий статью
+`Article` - A type that describes an article

 - selectors

-`getArticleDetailsData` - Селектор для получения информации о текущей открытой статье
+`getArticleDetailsData` - A selector for retrieving data about the currently opened article